Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: End-member scenarios for tidal dissipation in Enceladus

 \section{End-member scenarios for tidal dissipation in Enceladus}

-The viscosity of consolidated rock is higher than $10^{18}$~Pa.s \cite[e.g.,][]{hirthKohlstedt03}.
-However, unconsolidated material, or even a mixture of rock and ice, may have a significantly lower effective viscosity.
-In this spirit, \citet{choblet_etal17} propose a range of lower core viscosities that allows substantial tidal heating in the core of Enceladus.
-Alternatively, tidal dissipation in the icy crust may explain the tidal heating at Enceladus if the temperature of ice is sufficiently warm, and thus the effective shell viscosity is sufficiently low.
-The estimated tidal heating from these different scenarios is shown in Figure~\ref{figure:heatviscs}(a).
-The four narrow regions determined by the red lines indicate the ranges of the estimated tidal heating in Enceladus and the associated effective viscosities of the shell and the core, assuming that the tidal heating is fully balanced by the heat loss rate at the surface in the range of 15--40~GW \citep{howett_etal11, hemingwayMittal19, nimmo_etal23, park_etal24}.
+In this section, we discuss the two main categories of tidal dissipation and the ranges of the effective viscosities of the shell and core that are consistent with the inferred heating rate.
+The viscosity of consolidated rock is higher than $10^{18}$~Pa.s \citep[e.g.,][]{hirthKohlstedt03}.
+However, unconsolidated material, or even a mixture of rock and ice, may have a significantly lower effective viscosity. \citet{choblet_etal17} propose a range of low core viscosities that allows for substantial tidal heating in the core of Enceladus.
+Alternatively, tidal dissipation in the icy crust may explain the tidal heating the effective shell viscosity is sufficiently low, i.e., if the temperature of the ice is sufficiently high.
+The estimated tidal heating for broad ranges of shell and core viscosities is shown in Figure~\ref{figure:heatviscs}(a).
+We assume that the total heat loss is fully balanced by the generated tidal heat computed from equation~\eqref{tidalheatingEquation}.
+In other words, we assume that Enceladus is currently in a thermal steady state.
+We assume a tidal heating rate in the range of 15--40~GW that covers the estimates by \citet{howett_etal11, hemingwayMittal19, nimmo_etal23, park_etal24}.
+Each of the four narrow regions determined by the red lines in Figure~\ref{figure:heatviscs}(a) indicate the ranges of the estimated tidal heating in Enceladus and the associated effective viscosities of the shell and the core.
 We show the variation in tidal heating with the viscosity of the shell (core) in Figure~\ref{figure:heatviscs} panels (b)~and~(c) for a fixed value of core (shell) viscosity.
-Dissipation peaks at certain viscosities of both the shell and core at which the associated Maxwell relaxation time is close to the period of excitations, and the tidal response transitions from anelasticity-dominated behavior to viscous-dominated behavior.
+The dissipation peaks at certain viscosities of both the shell and core, at which the associated Maxwell relaxation time is close to the period of excitations and the tidal response transitions from anelasticity-dominated behavior to viscous-dominated behavior.
 Therefore, the estimated tidal dissipation rate is compatible with two regions around the peak dissipation (highlighted in gray).
-For the interior structure assumed here, we find that an effective core viscosity O(10$^{13}$)~Pa.s can satisfy the total estimated heat, consistent with that suggested by \citet{choblet_etal17}.
+For the interior structure assumed here, we find that an effective core viscosity O(10$^{13}$)~Pa.s can satisfy the total estimated heat, consistent with \citet{choblet_etal17}.